CMSgov/CMCS-DSG-DSS-Certification-Staging/Outcomes and Metrics/Electronic Visit Verification (EVV)/readme.md

 ## State-Specific Outcomes - CMS Approved

-SStates requesting enhanced FFP for systems that fulfill _state-specific program needs_, beyond minimum legal requirements and the baseline of the _CMS-required outcomes_, should propose _state-specific outcomes_ that address the proposed enhancements.
+States requesting enhanced FFP for systems that fulfill _state-specific program needs_, beyond minimum legal requirements and the baseline of the _CMS-required outcomes_, should propose _state-specific outcomes_ that address the proposed enhancements.

 When drafting state-specific outcomes statements, keep [these tips]({{ site.baseurl }}/writing-outcome-statements) in mind.